 - Innovations: Across the 150 years of operations, Marks & Spencer has been in the race primarily because of their spirit of innovation.
 Innovation in Marks & Spencer is also synonymous with creativity and communication and people across levels are encouraged to think out of the box and suggest ideas wherever they feel necessary, This free spirit of innovation is the company’s biggest strength.

-- Multichannel presence:.Marks & Spencer has both brick and mortar and online stores and also offer franchising options.
+- Multichannel presence: Marks & Spencer have both brick-and-mortar and online stores and also offers franchising options.
 The company operates 300 full-line stores, 910 stores in the United Kingdom, 220 owned and 310 franchised Simply Food Stores.
 In addition to this, they also have an online store from where customers across the world can shop for Marks & Spencer merchandise.

 Weaknesses are used to refer to areas where the business or the brand needs improvement.
 Some of the key weaknesses of Marks & Spencer are:

 - Inability to penetrate successfully in foreign markets: Marks & Spencer primarily has a presence in Europe, United Kingdom, and the United States.
-Though they have opened stores in Asia and Middle Eats they have been unsuccessful in winning customers primarily because most of their designs are western and not traditional.
+Though they have opened stores in Asia and Middle Eats they have been unsuccessful in winning customers primarily because most of their designs are Western and not traditional.

-- Customer satisfaction: The customers are Marks & Spencer often exhibit low satisfaction levels and there have been a lot of issues with respect to the returns policy as well as in-store experience.
+- Customer satisfaction: The customers are Marks & Spencer often exhibit low satisfaction levels and there have been a lot of issues with respect to the returns policy as well as the in-store experience.
 This has resulted in poor brand loyalty and increased brand switching.

 - Supply Chain Scalability: One of the biggest weaknesses that Marks & Spencers has is poor scalability of the supply chain.
 Though the company has been trying to offer global access to their merchandise through their online store they have been unable to scale up their supply chain to deliver to all locations globally.
-Though they have tried to reach out to Asia because of inventory situations and unsold stock they have to resort to end of season sales to sell off their merchandise.
+Though they have tried to reach out to Asia because of inventory situations and unsold stock they have to resort to end-of-season sales to sell off their merchandise.

 Opportunities refer to those avenues in the environment that surrounds the business on which it can capitalize to increase its returns.
-Some of the opportunities include:
+Some of the business strategies that Marks and Spencer should run include:

 - New Segments: Fashion is an evolving business and new segments come up on a regular basis.
 In Asia, there is a huge demand for ethnic and traditional wear which currently Marks & Spencer has been unable to capitalize on.
-This is one area which can show a lot of promise to the retailer.
+This is one area that can show a lot of promise to the retailer.

 - Competition: The main competitors of Marks & Spencer are Uniqlo, Gap, Tommy Hilfiger, Zara, and United Colors of Benetton.